paulund/content-markdown/README.md

 - tags - The tags of the content in array format, can also be string format
 - published - A boolean to define if the content is published
 - createdAt - The date the content was created
+- description - Meta description of the post

 ```markdown
 ---